 Colleges of Education

-At Educate Together's 2012 AGM, the following motion was passed: "That this AGM directs all Educate Together schools, when assessing applicants for teaching positions, to take into account whether applicants have completed one or more of the following: Educate Together summer courses and specific courses provided by the Educate Together national office in the Colleges of Education."
+At Educate Together's 2012 AGM, the following motion was passed: "That this AGM directs all Educate Together schools, when assessing applicants for teaching positions, to take into account whether applicants have completed one or more of the following: Educate Together courses and specific courses provided by the Educate Together national office in the Colleges of Education."

 St. Patrick's College of Education

 Approximately 350 - 400 students in each year

 Ethical education is now addressed as a core subject in the BEd programme.

 We are delighted to be offering a postgraduate Certificate in Ethical and Multi-denominational Education in partnership with St Patrick’s College of Education.
 This is the first course of its kind in the state and commenced in October 2012.
 In working towards this Certificate, participants critically reflect on important ethical issues and on the philosophies and values underlying their educational work.